Learn a little more…

 My appreciation for the empowerment of clients is an integral part of my practice.
 My own dedication to mind and body wellness has taught me that connection and interpersonal relationships help individuals thrive not just survive their life’s challenges and losses.

 I believe connection and interpersonal hope are healing acts that help clients move forward in their goal to live a life worth living.
 I counsel, coach, and guide individuals, children, teens, families, and couples as they rediscover and dedicate themselves to their values and their dreams.
 My clinical specialities include empowering and educating clients to integrate and overcome their suffering.
 I help clients flip the script of old stories and narratives that keep them caught in ineffective behaviors and patterns.

 My approach appeals to many clients seeking recovery from anxiety, depression, eating disorders, emotional eating, ARFID, PTSD, and trauma.
 I utilize evidence based and research based interventions like EMDR, DBT, ACT, and Family Based therapy and love to stay up to date on the most current research based methods to help my clients transform their lives.

 Daniela S. Magers, LAPC

 My clinical specialties include working with substance abuse, mental health, and addictive disorders.
-I also have experience working with clients who struggled with grief and loss, mood disorders, binge eating disorders, divorce, and single-parenting.
+I have experience working with clients who struggled with grief and loss, mood disorders, binge eating disorders, divorce, and single-parenting.
 Additionally I have extensive inpatient experience working in an acute psychiatric hospital for adolescents in our local Savannah area.
 Helping me to gain a better understanding of working with all different types of mental illnesses.

 Amy Powell Jamieson, LPC